 The higher required temperatures can mean a less efficient heat generated.
 We won’t go into too much more detail here as the rest is self-explanatory

-The main points to take away is that over zoning, or too differing temperatures between zones can save energy.
+The main point to take away is that over zoning, or too differing temperatures between zones can save energy.
 But also result in higher flow temperatures, and less efficient heat being used.

-These essentially control both the apliance flow temperature, and the flow-through each emitter to maintain a comfortable individual room.
-It has the benefits of full independent control of each room, therefor not wasting heat in unused areas, as well as dealing with internal influences independently, and diverting energy only where required.
+These essentially control both the appliance flow temperature and the flow through each emitter to maintain a comfortable individual room.
+It has the benefits of full independent control of each room, therefore not wasting heat in unused areas, as well as dealing with internal influences independently, and diverting energy only where required.

-The main factor regarding efficiency with this product is the customer’s use in relation to the information above, for optimum use you would only set a slight differential between rooms, based on occupancy levels and internal wall insulation.
-To use this type of control as simple ‘on-off’ (in other word setting unused rooms to say 5oc and others at 21oc) will result in the apliance requiring much higher temperatures to heat the on rooms, as heat is lost into the ‘off’ rooms.
+The main factor regarding efficiency with this product is the customer's use in relation to the information above, for optimum use you would only set a slight difference between rooms, based on occupancy levels and internal wall insulation.
+To use this type of control as simple ‘on-off’ (in other words setting unused rooms to say 5oc and others at 21oc) will result in the appliance requiring much higher temperatures to heat the on rooms, as heat is lost into the ‘off’ rooms.

 If the property has a middle to high occupancy using this control with all rooms set to similar temperatures could be very efficient and highly comfortable with well-insulated buildings, but with less insulated, its not really needed.

-Regular occupancy will have much less benefit from a efficiency standpoint, especially in high heat loss houses where internal influence make much less impact.
+Regular occupancy will have much less benefit from an efficiency standpoint, especially in high heat loss houses where internal influence makes much less impact.

 However the world is changing, more and more people are working from home, as well as insulation constantly improving.
 With a low occupancy of one person in a home office during the day, this control will come into its own, putting the office at comfort with the main house on a reasonable ‘set back’ is key, but again depends on thermal mass, property size and insulation.
 Around we go again!!